zongmianli/pose-hg-demo/README.md

 # Stacked Hourglass Networks for Human Pose Estimation (Demo Code)

 This repository includes some basic Torch code for evaluation and visualization of our network output.
-A pretrained model is available on the project site at [www-personal.umich.edu/~alnewell/pose](http://www-personal.umich.edu/~alnewell/pose).
-Include it in the main directory of this repository to run the demo code.
+A pretrained model is available on the [project site](http://www-personal.umich.edu/~alnewell/pose).
+Include the model in the main directory of this repository to run the demo code.

 In addition, if you download the full [MPII Human Pose dataset](human-pose.mpi-inf.mpg.de) and replace images/ you can generate full predictions on the validation and test sets.